jtomchak/react-movie-town/README.md

 ```

 34. In the Movie Details when the 'Favorites' button is clicked we want to invoke and comsume this service to post movie favorite and ensure that it works. **ONLY** after than can we dispatch this to the redux store.

+35. Render Favorites to 'Home' page

+36. Able to remove favorites.